botanikboy/blogeteria/README.md

 - comments
 - delayed publications
 - admin hiding posts or categories checkbox
+- basic API CRUDE endpoints and logic documented both in swagger and redoc

 ## Launch in dev-mode instructions
 Clone the repo and create .env file (see [.env.example](.env.example))